abhik2712/Deep-Learning/README.md

-# Deep-Learning
+# Convolutional Neural Network
-Various Deep Learning Applications using Tensorflow and Keras API

-## 1.Convolution Neural Networks(CNN)

-### Dataset 1: Fashion MNIST
+## Dataset 1: Fashion MNIST

 #### About the Dataset: